akashsky270498/Javascript/ExpressJs.md

 - setImmediate(): setImmediate executes the callback in the next iteration of event loop , after I/O events.

-20. What is nodejs and why it is used in MERN?
+20. What is nodejs and why it is used in MERN & How does it work?
     Ans: Nodejs is a JS runtime which is built in chrome v8 engine.
 It allows to run JS in server side.
 In the MERN stack nodejs is used to handle the backend login and APIs that connect the FE with the DB.

 21. What is event loop?